Back to DWU AI Articles

 Fee Diversion

-The Bipartisan Budget Act of 2013 both raised the fee and directed that a portion of the revenue—$0.60 of each $5.60 collected—be deposited into the Treasury's General Fund for deficit reduction rather than funding TSA operations.
+The Bipartisan Budget Act of 2013 both raised the fee and directed that a portion of security fee revenue be deposited into the Treasury's General Fund for deficit reduction rather than funding TSA operations.
+The annual diversion amount is set through the appropriations process.
 In FY 2023, total security fee collections reached approximately $4.6 billion, of which approximately $1.6 billion was diverted to the General Fund.
 The FY 2024 DHS Appropriations Act reduced the diversion amount to $760 million and returned $800 million to TSA.

 Aviation Security Infrastructure Fee (ASIF) — Repealed